 Featured Teacher: Pedagogy of Laughter

-In spring 2018, I was honored to serve as featured teacher for the Ohio State University’s center for pedagogical excellence.
+In spring 2018, I served as featured teacher for the Ohio State University’s center for pedagogical excellence.
 In this role, I facilitated a roundtable and authored a blog post on the pedagogy of laughter as a tool for successful learning.
 My colleague Kristen Kolenz and I developed the pedagogy of laughter in a forthcoming article on feminist sex education.

 In spring 2015 I received the Ohio State University’s Graduate Associate Teaching Award (GATA).
 The GATA is OSU’s highest honor for graduate instructors, awarded to ten out of 3,000 instructors annually.
 News clip here.